 VA takes special care to pay lasting tribute to the memory of Veterans who served and sacrificed and that of their families.
-VA meticulously maintains 134 VA national cemeteries in 39 states and is adding new cemeteries to accommodate Veterans and loved ones in their time of need.
-In a few years, 95 percent of Veterans will have a burial option in an open VA, state or tribal veterans cemetery located within an hour’s drive of their home.
+VA meticulously maintains 135 VA national cemeteries in 40 states and Puerto Rico and is working to increase access to accommodate Veterans and eligible family members close to home.
+In a few years, 95 percent of Veterans will have a burial option in an open VA, state or tribal veterans cemetery located within 75 miles of their home.
 Some benefits are also available for Veterans who choose burial in a private cemetery.

 Veterans with a qualifying discharge are entitled to VA burial benefits.
 Spouses and dependent children are eligible too, even if they predecease the Veteran.

 Burial in a VA national cemetery

 Please note that gravesites in a VA national cemetery cannot be reserved in advance.
 To prepare for a private cemetery burial, VA suggests families review these questions and complete required forms in advance.

 To determine eligibility before the time of need: (Read More)

 To request burial at the time of need when eligibility has been determined: (Read More)

 To establish eligibility at the time of need: (Read More)

 To receive a headstone, marker, or medallion: (Read More)